Inflation and Employment

 It was Milton Friedman and Edmund Phelps who showed that the Phillips relationship between unemployment and inflation was valid over the short run but not over the long run.
 Over the long run, the natural rate of unemployment would be unaffected by prices.
 This accords with the principle of monetary neutrality, which simply states that nominal quantities, such as prices, cannot affect real variables, such as output and employment.
 If prices go up, incomes generally follow.

-Hence, the long-run Phillips curve is vertical, which means that it does not depend on money growth or inflation in the long-run; instead, it depends on the natural rate of unemployment, which, itself, can change over time due to changes in minimum wage laws, collective bargaining, unemployment insurance, job training programs, and changes in technology.
+Hence, the long-run Phillips curve is vertical, which means that the unemployment rate does not depend on money growth or inflation in the long-run; instead, it depends on the natural rate of unemployment, which, itself, can change over time due to changes in minimum wage laws, collective bargaining, unemployment insurance, job training programs, and changes in technology.

 Friedman and Phelps concluded that expected inflation is what changed the short-term relationship between unemployment and inflation into the long-term natural rate of unemployment.
 Expected inflation causes people to demand greater wages so that their incomes will keep pace with inflation.
 By increasing the cost of labor, the short-term increase in employment is reversed back to the natural rate of unemployment.
 This relationship is summarized in the natural rate hypothesis, which states that unemployment eventually returns to its normal, or natural, rate, regardless of the inflation rate.
 The short-term unemployment rate can be approximated by the following equation, where p equals a modifying parameter: